walmartlabs/concord-website/docs/getting-started/node-roster.md

 ## Example

-A simple example of a flow an a playbook that downloads a remote file and puts it onto the remote host's directory.
+A simple example of a flow and a playbook that downloads a remote file and puts it onto the remote host's directory.

 The flow: